Probiotics benefits include nurturing and feeding your gut microbiota and supporting overall digestion.

 - Fermented sauerkraut and fermented pickles: Note that there’s a difference between naturally fermented sauerkraut/pickles/vegetables and the kind you find in a can, loaded with vinegar and salt.
 The kind loaded with vinegar and salt doesn’t contain the probiotics like fermented varieties do.

 - Kimchi, raw or all naturally fermented.
 You can also make your own!

-- Be wary of yogurt brands on the grocery store shelves that advertise on fancy celebrity-laden commercials and other marketing tactics to make you believe their product is high in probiotics.
+- Yogurt, all organic dairy or non-dairy alternatives: Be wary of yogurt brands on the grocery store shelves that advertise on fancy celebrity-laden commercials and other marketing tactics to make you believe their product is high in probiotics.
 Most yogurts don’t contain substantial amounts, let alone reach a billion CFU’s.

 - More fermented veggies such as carrots, shredded beets, etc.

 - Kefir, organic dairy kefir or coconut water kefir (my favorite)